Showing posts with label Game Maps. Show all posts

 We're back!

 Hello everyone, it's been a while since I last updated my website.
-Due to different reasons, I've had little time to play and write reviews, which meant putting everything on hold.
-In fact, 2022 was even the year I almost threw in the towel but things are getting better so I'm back and ready for ST action.
+For various reasons, I've had little time to play/write, which means putting everything on hold.
+In fact, 2022 was even the year I almost threw in the towel, but things are getting better, so I'm back and ready for ST action.
 Hey, wasn't that a magazine?

-Anyhow, whilst playing a couple of ST games, I came up with the notion of making maps.
-Now, if you've been following AtariCrypt for a while, you shall already know that I'm a sucker for making maps with pen and paper.
-I guess these are more like rough scribbles in Steve-talk?
+So, whilst getting back into it, I came up with the notion of mapping.
+Now, if you've been following AtariCrypt for a while, you shall already know that I'm a sucker for making maps with pen & paper.
+I guess they are more like rough scribbles in Steve-talk?
 That is great for me but, I wanted to make something 'better'.

 As you have guessed, I have begun my quest with the Hewson blaster, Cybernoid.
 Ignoring the peculiar slowdown, this is a brilliant shooter and I'm a big fan.
-The ST game is a remarkable conversion developed by Tony Cooper with challenging gameplay and superb graphics plus audio that lovingly bursts the eardrums with stunning chip music.
-Okay, there is the odd killer screen which discourages some gamers - I don't get it, haven't they heard of infinite lives?
+The ST game is a remarkable conversion developed by Tony Cooper with challenging gameplay, superb graphics, and audio that lovingly bursts the eardrums with stunning music.
+Okay, there is the odd killer screen which discourages some gamers - I don't get it, haven't they heard of practice/practice/practice or infinite lives?
+Guess which method I chose?

 (sadly, I've not been able to source anything similar for Tony Cooper)

-I must say, this new mapping venture has begun strong and I'm proud of myself for completing the first three levels.
-However, the fourth has a killer screen that I cannot beat.
+So, how did I get on?
+Well, this new mapping venture has begun strong and I'm proud of myself for completing the first three levels.
+However, the fourth has one killer screen that I cannot beat.
 No matter how much I try, it's simply too tricky for my meagre gaming skills.
 So I'm leaving it be (before I violently damage my already-dodgy joystick in anger).
-Can't win 'em all but, I must admit, I've done better than I originally imagined.
-So yeah, I'm happy with how this turned out.
+Can't win 'em all but, I'm happy with how this turned out.

-Here are the Hi-Res images that I know you're all itching to grab and print out - thx Atari Legend for hosting!!
+Here are the Hi-Res images you're all itching to grab and print out - thx Atari Legend for hosting!!

 Level one is shockingly easier than most people think.
 If I can do it...